rakgnarr/rakgnarr/README.md

 <!-- Intro -->
 # Hi, there! 👋
  My name is Rakan.
-I'm an ambitious self-motivated passionate developer with 5+ years of programming experience.
-Talented problem solver with wide knowledge in creating game mechanics, 2D/3D graphics and animation, artificial intelligence, and optimization techniques.
+I'm a high performant Software Engineer with exceptional leadership and critical thinking skills.
+I graduated from a top-tier university with a degree in Computer Science.
+I'm an ambitious, self-motivated, and passionate developer with diverse experience in various fields such as Software Development, Mobile Apps, Video Games, Embedded Systems, and Computer Graphics.